casundra/MakingEmbeddedSystemsClass/Class1-Homework/README.md

 # The Reclaiming My Timer
 Right.
-So your dudebro coworkers don't think they hog all the speaking time in a meeting, right?
+So your dudebro coworkers don't think they hog all the speaking time in a meeting, huh?
 Do they accuse you of interrupting them - when the reality is that you have to, just to make yourself heard at all?
 Well this is a way to gather hard data and shut those bloviators up!
 ![image](https://user-images.githubusercontent.com/17057481/160228451-81c2605b-ef88-42a0-89b5-14e12caf9d74.png)

 (photo credit: https://www.blackenterprise.com/career-lessons-from-auntie-maxine-reclaim-time-boss/)